EvictionLab/eviction-lab-website/content/eviction-tracking/austin-tx.md

 {{% report_intro id="48453" data="/uploads/table.csv" %}}

-Eviction filings in Travis County, TX (Austin) have fallen sharply since eviction proceedings were suspended across Texas on March 19.
-Compared to equivalent periods in previous years (2014-2019), eviction filings were far below average in April and May.
-Eviction protections in Texas began to expire on May 18.
+Eviction filings in Travis County, TX (Austin) have fallen sharply since eviction proceedings were suspended across Texas on March 19, 2020.
+Compared to equivalent periods in previous years (2014-2019), eviction filings fell far below average beginning in April.
+Eviction protections in Texas began to expire on May 18, but Travis County has a local moratorium in place until May 1, 2021.

 More detail on eviction protections in Texas can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/tx/).

 {{%/ report_intro %}}